Meet the Team

 Her areas of expertise include the Danielson Framework for Teaching, Data-Wise Improvement Process, designing high impact PL sessions, CEP development, progress monitoring, teacher teams, and collective bargaining agreements.
 Maiysha is a team player and looks forward in helping any school within the district at any capacity.

-As the ISL, Dana's role includes, but not limited to:
+The (SIL) role includes, but not limited to:

 • Supports the work of aligning supports to school needs by ensuring comprehensive assessment of schools based on a variety of data sources, and coordinating the alignment of supports from the ISL to schools